CameronBuckleyAstate/tds-symposium/_posts/2020-05-15-Lola-Sawyer.markdown

 ---
 # Gralola

-Some people have asked me “What’s the point in selling granola?”
+Some people have asked me, “What’s the point in selling granola?”
 “Are you even making money?”
 Throughout the process of making and selling graLola as a one person business I have learned more things than the money can make up for.

 I am the only one who runs graLola, meaning I have all the roles of a business.
 Some of the roles are: